 We have taken the assistance of the “diskpart” command to achieve it.
 Simply follow this code to partition your drive in FAT2 and NTFS.
 The NTFS partition can be used as an available space while 2 GB of storage has been allocated to FAT32 for Windows PE in this case.

 If you are using an earlier version of Windows 10 (before 1607), then you won’t be able to create different partition types.
 Therefore, to create a bootable disk in this case, you need to work on a single partition.
 The “MakeWinPEMedia” command will format your drive entirely as FAT32.
 This will support the booting of any BIOS kernel.
 Additionally, it will support the file size of 4 GB at max.
 Once it is done, you can use the “MakeWinPEMedia” command to format the USB drive and make it ready for Windows PE.

 After preparing your USB drive, you need to take some needed measures to create a WinPE drive.
-In order to create USB bootable drive with Windows PE, follow these steps:
+To create a USB bootable drive with Windows PE, follow these steps:

-Now, you need to create a copy of the Windows PE file.
+2. Now, you need to create a copy of the Windows PE file.
 This can be done by using the “copype” command.
 You can have the arm, x86, or amd64 format.
-A sample code would be like: "copype amd64 C:\WinPE_amd64".
+A sample code would be like: "copype amd64 C:\WinPE".

 By following these steps, you easily learn how to create a bootable disk using Windows PE.

 Now when you know how to create USB bootable, you can make a bootable disk with Windows PE and keep it handy.
 Whenever your system would crash or malfunction, you can take the assistance of Windows Preinstallation Environment to fix it.
 You can boot your system to Windows PE disk after following these easy steps:

 After when Windows PE interface is loaded, you can simply perform the desired operation.